saikat-says-cool/judgi/MVP_PROGRESS.md

 ---

-**Current Status:** The application now features refined chat message styling, with AI responses spanning the full width for improved readability, and a smaller, consistent font size across all chat interactions.
-Persistent build errors have also been resolved.
+**Current Status:** The application now features refined AI chat streaming, including improved scrolling behavior, a more dynamic "thinking" indicator, and the prevention of raw document update tags from appearing in the chat during streaming in the canvas co-pilot.

 ---